 What advice would you give to an aspiring textile artist?

-I agree with some other interviewees: Stop procrastinating and just try it!.
+I agree with some other interviewees: Stop procrastinating and try!

-I would also add if you currently have limited time to create, then find a formula or a technique that is feasible for you now, in this present moment.
-Ideas and solutions will come along.
+If you currently have limited time to create, or a limited space…then find a technique that is feasible for you in this moment.
+Ideas will grow and solutions will come along.

 For more information visit www.varkako.com